-- Participate in other research activities organized or sponsored by the I-GNC during their tenure as a student. - Attend I-GNC-sponsored seminars given by outside speakers, other I-GNC graduate students, postdocs, and faculty.
+- Present at least one special seminar and participate in other research activities organized or sponsored by the I-GNC during their tenure as a student. - Attend I-GNC-sponsored seminars given by outside speakers, other I-GNC graduate students, postdocs, and faculty.